 - Assist in developing a “one stop” entry point for private sector IT employees interested in volunteering as teachers

 - Coordinate with the Public Computer Center marketing & communications campaign to help drive residents to computer centers

 The Chicagoland Chamber of Commerce is the sub-recipient of funds to complete this work, and they are engaging TEC Services as a lower-tier sub-recipient.
-The current status of this project is that we are in the final stages of negotiating contracts to perform the work.

 City Colleges of Chicago